magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 Those steps represent the easiest part of making the `valip` validation library compliant with the Reader Conditionals extension.
-We should now have to afford the difficult ones:
+If we want to stay with the `leiningen` build tool, we should now afford the difficult ones:

 * the addition of the [`lein-cljsbuild`](https://github.com/emezeske/lein-cljsbuild)